-The day of the colonoscopy.
-As for the previous day, clear liquid foods only.
-Don't eat or drink anything two hours before the procedure
+The day of the colonoscopy — As on the previous day, clear liquid foods only.
+Don't eat or drink anything two hours before the procedure.

 The afternoon or evening before the colonoscopy, drink a liquid that will trigger bowel-clearing diarrhea.
 The exact instructions depend on the bowel prep your doctor prefers, the time of your colonoscopy, and any prior experience you've had with colon preps (if one didn't work before, you'll likely be prescribed a different one).

 The preferred method is known as split dosing.
 You take half the prep the night before the procedure and the other half about six hours before it.
 It may clean the colon more thoroughly compared to taking all the prep the day before the procedure.